The Key to Understanding Russia

 Tough question.
 The candidates are plenteous.
 Tens of millions were killed in World Wars i and ii.
 Other wars have eliminated countless lives and left states smoldering.
-Africa largely devolved into a basket case of failed states; millions have suffered.
+During the 20th century, Africa largely devolved into a basket case of failed states; millions have suffered.
 The Balkan wars dismantled a sovereign state and remapped an entire peninsula of Europe.
-The shah of Iran’s fall in 1978 conceived a radical terrorist-sponsoring state, and perhaps the most dangerous country on Earth.
+The shah of Iran’s fall in 1978 conceived a radical Islamic, terrorist-sponsoring state, and perhaps the most dangerous country on Earth.

 The significance of that telling revelation is hard to overstate.
-That statement, made in his state of the union address in April 2005, provides an invaluable glimpse into the mind of the man who runs Russia.
-It lies at the core of current international relations, and it gives much-needed clarity and simplicity to the sometimes confusing and contradictory movements of Russia—the nation Winston Churchill identified as a riddle wrapped in a mystery inside an enigma.
+That statement provides an invaluable glimpse into the mind of the man who runs Russia, it lies at the core of current international relations, and it gives much-needed clarity and simplicity to the sometimes confusing and contradictory movements of Russia—the nation Winston Churchill identified as a riddle wrapped in a mystery inside an enigma.

 Putin’s statement furnishes a key to understanding Russia!

 Keeping apace of Vladimir Putin is practically a full-time job.
 When Putin took the reins of Russia in 2000, he undertook a strategy to put Russia front and center on the stage of international relations.
-That strategy has been successful.
-The Kremlin has since gained a place in every conversation and issue of major significance on the world scene.
-These days, when it comes to discussions among world powers on issues relating to the Caucasus, Central Asia, the Middle East, Europe, East Asia, Africa and Latin America—as well as issues relating to energy, nato, nuclear weapons and proliferation—a seat must be reserved for Russia at the table.
+It has been successful.
+Over the past eight years, the Kremlin has gained a place in every conversation and issue of major significance on the world scene.
+These days, when it comes to discussions among world powers on issues relating to the Caucasus, Central Asia, the Middle East, Europe, East Asia, Africa, Latin America—as well as issues relating to energy, nato, nuclear weapons and proliferation—a seat must be reserved for Russia at the table.

-All of those events occurred in the first six weeks of this year—most of them in the space of a single week!
+All of those events occurred in the last month—most of them in the last week!

 Consider a recent example.
 The Strategic Arms Reduction Treaty (start i) governing the strategic nuclear arsenals of Russia and America expires in December.
-In a speech delivered during the prestigious Munich Security Conference on February 7, Russian Foreign Minister Sergey Lavrov said that Russia wants to renew the treaty and indicated that Moscow would be willing to abolish a significant number (some reports said up to 80 percent) of its nuclear weapons under a renegotiated treaty.
-Such overtures may seem counterintuitive to the brunt of Russia’s foreign policy, which—under Putin and particularly since Russia’s invasion of Georgia last August—is clearly designed to restore Moscow’s Soviet-style reputation of supremacy and strength—a reputation, ironically, founded in Cold War times on possession of massive stockpiles of nuclear weapons.
+In a speech delivered during the prestigious Munich Security Conference last Saturday, Russian Foreign Minister Sergey Lavrov said that Russia wants to renew the treaty, and indicated that Moscow would be willing to abolish a significant number (some reports said up to 80 percent) of its nuclear weapons under a renegotiated treaty.
+Such overtures may seem counterintuitive to the brunt of Russia’s foreign policy, which—under Putin and particularly since its invasion of Georgia last August—is clearly designed to restore its Soviet-style reputation of supremacy and strength—a reputation, ironically, founded in Cold War times on possession of massive stockpiles of nuclear weapons.
 A realist would read Moscow as being duplicitous.
 A liberal might consider it a sincere gesture.
 Who’s right?
 How can we know?

 It is a defining reality in international relations today: Russia was an empire for centuries, and it’s working furiously to be one again!

-That goal underpins every move made by Vladimir Putin and the Kremlin.
+That supreme goal underpins every move made by Vladimir Putin and the Kremlin.
 Every major action, every major decision, every major speech, every major agreement, every major treaty and even every concession by the Kremlin is carefully calculated in the context of the broader goal of restoring the Russian empire.
 Ultimately, every major policy and foreign-policy decision is cast in the same mold: Will this decision, this action, this policy help restore the Russian empire?

 This key explains why Russia invaded Georgia.
 That war was a warning to America, Europe and nato against further encroachment into the Russian periphery.
 It was a warning to former Soviet satellite states that their national security swings on a Russian hinge, and that they had better avoid slipping into bed with America and Europe.
 The same goes for the Ukraine/Europe gas crisis, the furious debate between America and Russia over the slated U.S. ballistic missile installations in Poland and the Czech Republic, and the decision to establish military bases in Abkhazia on the Black Sea.

-Through each of these actions, the Russian bear is either defending or reclaiming its influence over the geographic territory of the former Soviet empire.
+Through each of these actions, the Russian bear is both defending and reclaiming its influence over the geographic territory of the former Soviet empire.

 Russia now appears ready to reduce its strategic nuclear arsenal.
 How does this serve the ultimate goal of furthering its ambitions of restoring its empire?
 Stratfor explained the answer thoroughly this week.
-In a nutshell, for Russia the cost (both financially and in terms of manpower) of maintaining its nuclear deterrent is taxing.
-By renegotiating start i and forging an agreement whereby both America and Russia reduce the number of their strategic nuclear weapons, the Kremlin can downsize a costly program while at the same time enticing America to reduce its nuclear arsenal.
+In a nutshell, for Russia the cost (both financially and in terms of manpower) of maintaining its nuclear deterrent is expensive and taxing.
+By renegotiating start i and forging an agreement whereby both America and Russia reduce the number of their strategic nuclear weapons, the Kremlin can downsize a costly program while at the same time enticing America to reduce its nuclear arsenal to the same number.
 It’s quite canny.
 Ultimately, Russia concedes little, as many of the costly nukes would have to go at some point anyway.

-Of course, Washington is simply using start i as a means of enticing Moscow into making concessions in other areas.
-“In fact, negotiations seem to already be affected,” wrote Stratfor February 10.
-“Russia gave a little on the U.S. plans for a Central Asia route to Afghanistan: On Monday, Kazakhstan—which hardly moves these days without checking with the Kremlin—announced that it would permit U.S. logistical supplies to be shipped to American troops in Afghanistan.”
+Of course, America is not naive.
+Washington is using start i as a means of enticing Moscow into making concessions in other areas.
+“In fact, negotiations seem to already be affected,” wrote Stratfor Tuesday.
+“Russia gave little on the U.S. plans for a Central Asia route to Afghanistan: On Monday, Kazakhstan—which hardly moves without checking with the Kremlin—announced that it would permit U.S. logistical supplies to be shipped to American troops in Afghanistan.”
 Clearly, the Russians are not averse to making concessions to America, particularly in instances where such concessions can result in a massive drawdown of U.S. nuclear power.

-But remember: Every concession by the Kremlin is weighed against the broader strategy of restoring the Russian empire.
+But remember: Every concession by the Kremlin is shaped by the broader strategy of restoring the Russian empire.

 Vladimir Putin and the Kremlin are running out of time to restore Russia to empire status!